Wilmer Flores Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.2 K/9, which ranks 24th in the league.
+- The 8.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks 21st in MLB.

-- The Marlins have a 4.56 team ERA that ranks 18th among all league pitching staffs.
+- The Marlins' 4.47 team ERA ranks 18th across all MLB pitching staffs.

-- The Marlins rank 12th in baseball in home runs allowed (17 total, 1.1 per game).
+- Marlins pitchers combine to give up the 10th-fewest home runs in baseball (17 total, one per game).

-- Luzardo gets the start for the Marlins, his fourth of the season.
-He is 2-0 with a 1.93 ERA and 20 strikeouts in 18 2/3 innings pitched.
+- Cabrera makes the start for the Marlins, his fourth of the season.
+He is 0-1 with a 4.63 ERA and 10 strikeouts in 11 2/3 innings pitched.

-- His most recent appearance came on Tuesday against the Philadelphia Phillies, when the left-hander tossed six innings, surrendering three earned runs while giving up eight hits.
+- His most recent time out came on Wednesday against the Philadelphia Phillies, when the right-hander threw five innings, surrendering two earned runs while giving up seven hits.

+- In three games this season, the 25-year-old has an ERA of 4.63, with 7.7 strikeouts per nine innings.
+Opponents are hitting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.